maragraziani/InterpretabilityVISUM22/README.md

 In this hands-on session, I will present multiple ways of making black-boxes more transparent, of building gray-boxes and of testing the reliability and robustness of DL models.

 **Definition of Interpretability**
-There is still quite some debate about the meaning of *interpretability,

-with several papers disagreeing on the meaning of interpretable and explainable.
-Particularly there is a rupture point that I identified in my research work between the social and the technical sciences, with people from the social domain using very different definitions from this one.
+There is still quite some debate about the meaning of **interpretability**, with several papers disagreeing on the meaning of interpretable and explainable.
+Particularly there is a rupture point that I identified in my research work between the social and the technical sciences, with people from the social domain using very different definitions.
+In the context of the hands-on, we will adopt the following definition:

+**“An AI system is interpretable if it is possible to translate its work- ing principles and outcomes in human- understandable language without af- fecting the validity of the system”**